sandydoo/sandydoo/README.md

 I still maintain this addon from my days as an [Ember.js](https://github.com/emberjs/ember.js) developer.
 It’s arguably the most pleasant way of working with Google Maps, and is consistently in the [Top \#50 of Ember addons](https://emberobserver.com/lists/top-addons).

-## 🎓 Education

-#### MSc Applied Statistics, University of Oxford, 2016

-What’s “Applied Statistics”?
-It’s statistical theory, the mathematics of uncertainty, applied to data: from data visualisation and linear regression, all the way to computationally intensive Bayesian methods and machine learning.

 <!--